matthiasGmayer/structural-independence-typst/no_residual/main.typ

   $A indep_P B$ follows immediately because $U_J indep_P U_K$,
   since $U$ is an independent family w.r.t. $P$, and #lb $J sect K = nothing$.
 ]
-However, it is apriori not clear, that these are the only independencies that follow.
+However, it is a priori not clear, that these are the only independencies that follow.
 We want to see, whether $forall P in distributionstimes: X indep_P Y$ implies that there are $J, K subset.eq I$ disjoint, s.t.
 $sigma(X) subset.eq sigma(U_J)$ and
 $sigma(Y) subset.eq sigma(U_K)$.
-We will later see that this is indeed the case in @thm:fundamental_theorem
+We will see that this is indeed the case in @thm:fundamental_theorem
 // , whenever $X$ and $Y$ are not constant (since then the independence is trivial).

 The interesting theory begins once we condition on a random element $Z$.
 When do we have the conditional independence $X indep_P Y | Z$ for all $P in distributionstimes$?
-To answer this question, we want to generalize from @lem:independence_trivial, where we began to characterize this with dependence on disjoint background variables.
+To answer this question, we want to generalize from @lem:independence_trivial, where we began to characterize this with dependence on disjoint sets of background variables.
 Conditional on $Z$, we want to carry over this idea and allow this dependence to vary with $Z$.
 Suppose that ${Z=z}$ is not a $P$-nullset.
 For each $z in Val(Z)$, we want to assign $J_z,K_z subset.eq I$, s.t.